 Some of their rooms are part of the old dairy farm, and others were built when the hotel opened.
 You can read reviews of Mission Ranch and compare prices at Tripadvisor.

 You can also get more information about the hotel at the Mission Ranch website.

 Don't let out-of-date information lead you astray.
 Here's the straight story: Clint Eastwood and his partners once owned the Hog's Breath Inn at San Carlos and Fifth Avenue in downtown Carmel, but they sold it many years ago.

 Why is Clint Eastwood so Partial to Carmel?

-Eastwood probably likes Carmel for the same reasons the rest of us do: crashing waves and sea otters playing in the surf, incomparable ocean views hidden around every corner and a relaxed ambiance to calm the most frenetic of souls.
+Eastwood probably likes Carmel for the same reasons the rest of us do: crashing waves, sea otters playing in the surf, incomparable ocean views are hidden around every corner and a relaxed ambiance to calm the most frenetic of souls.

 Eastwood is a native Californian who discovered the Carmel area during the Korean War when he was stationed a few miles north at Fort Ord.
 After leaving the military, his friends Martin Milner of Route 66 and David Janssen of The Fugitive persuaded him to try acting.
 The rest is movie-making history.
 Eastwood spent his early movie-making years in Los Angeles, but he eventually returned to the Carmel area, where he still lives.